ffwdjs/ffwd-modeling/README.md

 ffwd-utils
 ==========

-A authentication utility toolbelt for FFWD
+A data modeling and persitence set of tools for FFWD